jeremylliu/pygerm-docs/docs/game-api/rendering-config.md

 Warning: **The alpha value of clearColor is ignored by the rendering engine.**

 ### RenderingConfig(kwargs)
-You can also initialize a RenderingConfig object with a dictionary of values.
+You can also initialize a RenderingConfig object with kwargs instead.
 This is useful for setting multiple values at once.
 The argument names are the same as the table listed above.

 ```python
 rendering_config = RenderingConfig(x_resolution=800, y_resolution=600)